Blog > Freshwater Cultured Pearls: Processing

 Modern Pearl Farming Methods

-Step one in the pearl production process is obtaining oysters to be nucleated.
-The modern practice of breeding your own oysters requires the pearl farmer to collect oyster egg and sperm from pearl-producing oysters already present on the farm.
-The sperm is later used to fertilize the eggs, to form a new generation of the oyster larvae.
+Modern pearl farming begins with the essential step of obtaining oysters for nucleation.
+An increasingly popular practice is breeding your own oysters.
+This process involves collecting oyster eggs and sperm from existing pearl-producing oysters on the farm.
+The collected sperm is used to fertilize the eggs, giving rise to a new generation of oyster larvae.

 Raising Freshwater Oysters

-The larvae are then allowed to float freely in the water, but under controlled conditions, until they’re a few weeks old.
-Over a few month’s period, the larvae develop into baby oysters.
-They are then moved into a separate nursery region on the pearl farm.
-Here they’re tended for around 1-2 years until they grow large to be nucleated.
+The oyster larvae are then allowed to float freely in the water, under controlled conditions, until they reach a few weeks in age.
+Over the course of several months, these larvae undergo a remarkable transformation, developing into small baby oysters.
+These young oysters are then transferred to a separate nursery region within the pearl farm, where they are nurtured for approximately 1-2 years.
+During this period, they grow large enough to undergo nucleation.

 Freshwater Mussel Grafting & Pearl Harvesting

-When grafting a freshwater mussel, a piece of mantle tissue is placed inside an incision in a host mussel’s mantle rather than in the gonad.
-On average, a freshwater mussel will produce between 24-32 pearls within every culturing cycle.
+When grafting a freshwater mussel, a piece of mantle tissue is skillfully placed inside an incision in the host mussel’s mantle rather than in the gonad.
+This innovative technique allows for the production of an impressive average of 24-32 pearls within each culturing cycle.

-After the pearls have fully developed (up to five years), they must be harvested.
-The pearls are removed from the oysters, washed, dried and sorted into various categories.
-Freshwater cultured pearls are then sold to pearl dealers, jewelers, and other manufacturers.
+After the pearls have fully matured, which can take up to five years, the time for harvesting arrives.
+The pearls are delicately removed from the oysters, meticulously washed, dried, and sorted into various categories based on their unique characteristics.
+These freshwater cultured pearls are then made available to pearl dealers, jewelers, and other manufacturers.

 Get Free Email Updates!